HAVAS guruhi

-HAVAS guruhi, meaning White Envy, is a Uzbekistani music group composed of seven members of the Ermatov family who are popularly known for singing Indian songs.
+HAVAS guruhi, meaning Admiration, is an Uzbekistani music group composed of seven members of the Ermatov family who are popularly known for singing Indian songs.
 The group was founded by a couple, Rustam and his wife Matluba, who are the director and producer of the group respectively.
 The singers and musicians of the band are their four children.
 The eldest child, a son named Khakhramon is the winner of Uzbekistan's Nihol award.
 The second child is a daughter named Shakhnoza.
 The third child is a son named Dostonbek.
 The fourth and youngest child is a daughter named Robiya.
 Nilufar, the wife of eldest son Khakhramon, is a former TV anchor and the present public relations officer of their band.

 They are winners of several international contests.
 They held their first Bollywood concert in Uzbekistan in 2017, and this was a big success.
 They have performed in several Indian cities and sung in many Indian languages.
 They also participated in the first season of StarPlus's music show Dil Hai Hindustani.